 Highway Corridor means the area within one thousand five hundred (1,500) feet of the rights-of-way of the State Highway.
-[Think this is excessive!]

 Home Occupation means an occupation or business activity which results in a product or service and is conducted in whole or in part in a dwelling unit, and is subordinate to the residential use of the dwelling unit, and complies with the following standards.